Everything you need to know about traveling by motorhome in the USA

 .

-The motorhome we rented did not come with bed and bath linen., which should be rented separately at the lovely price of US$75 per person.
-I thought it was quite absurd, it would be US$300 for the four of us!
+The RV we rented didn’t come with bed or bath linens — those had to be rented separately at the lovely price of $75 per person.
+Yep, $300 for the four of us!
+I thought that was outrageous.

 .